 In different countries, religious education has been emphasized in the education of students.
 A range of data in the textbooks, including paragraphs, pictures and exercises have been devoted to religious and belief education of students.
 Given the religious orientation of each society, its teachings are in the formulation of cultural programs and religious values (Karamouz, 2015).
 Basically, religious beliefs have a deepened relationship with religious teachings.
 This is a belief in learning that forms part of learners' behavior (Qahir, 2015).
 Although usually in formal education, major programs lead to knowledge transfer; however when used with qualitative, emotional and spiritual methods lead to the cultivation of belief and deepening the relationship with God, which if this is done, the end of education have been achieved (Thomson, 2015).
 A study has reported that in Britain there are various religious tendencies; however, religious curricula are under the religious beliefs of dominated people.
 This suggests human rights and religious equality commitments have been respected in religious and belief education (Vermeer, 2014).
-Since religion and life have a deepened relationship, religious and belief education (vermeer, 2014).
-Since religion and life have a feature in formation of individual and collective behavior of students and directly involved in determining its future.
+Since religion and life have a deepened relationship, religious and belief teachings, whether taken in school or in the family, lead to the formation of individual and collective behavior of students and directly involved in determining its future.